babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 ## Motivation

-We have a large and particularly opinionated codebase (one could say "avant-gard" even) with significant deprecated code to address.
+We have a large and particularly opinionated codebase (one could say "avant-gard" even) with a significant amount of deprecated code to address.
+New engineers face a somewhat steep learning curve before mastering our practices and the fact that we have at times two or three ways of addressing a particular problem (mostly due to legacy code) only brings more confusion to the mix.

-New engineers face a somewhat steep learning curve before mastering our practices and even experienced engineers make mistakes, so these rules would surely benefit everyone.
-These rules are already known to us - we apply them on our PR reviews on a daily basis, after all - but, nevertheless, why rely on memory alone when we can automate them?
+SwiftLint and Danger are two invaluable tools that we can continue to leverage in order improve issue detection before these reach the `develop` branch.
+The rules I am about to introduce are already known to us - we apply them on our PR reviews on a daily basis, after all - but, nevertheless, why rely on memory alone when we can automate them?

 ## Proposed solution

 We will now go through the list of suggested rules and consider:
-    a) if it should be applied to our codebase at all
+    a) if they should be applied to our codebase (at all)
-    b) which tool should be we use to minimize further occurrences of the problem at hand
+    b) which tool (therefore, which approach) should we use to minimize further occurrences of the problem at hand

 ### Custom ViewModels in the test suite